rachelrobbinsmayhill/regression-project/README.md

 ##### Data-Focused Questions

-- [x] Is square feet of a property a driver of property value while controling for location?
+- [x] Is square feet of a property a driver of property value while controlling for location?
 - [x] Are the number of bedrooms and bathrooms a driver of the value of a property when controlling for square footage?
-- [x] Is the square footage a driver of the value of a property when controllng for bedrooms and bathrooms?
+- [x] Is the square footage a driver of the value of a property when controlling for bedrooms and bathrooms?
 - [x] Is adding a bedroom more valuable than adding square footage?